anonyProjects/CQameleon/README.md

-# Adaptive Backdoor Attack on Code Search Models
+# CQameleon: Effective and Stealthy Backdoor Attack on Code Search Models
 This is the homepage of **CQameleon** including `tool implementation` and `experiment results`.

 #### Running